retextjs/retext-readability/readme.md

 ⚠ 1 warning
 ```

-By default, the target age is 16, but ages can be set, for example, to 6:
+The target age is `16` by default, which you can change.
+For example, to `6`:

 ```diff
    .use(retextEnglish)